Troy Powell

-Troy Powell (born January 27, 1969 in Brooklyn) also known as Troy O'Neil Powell is an American dancer, choreographer, educator, and director.
-He is a former principal dancer with the Alvin Ailey American Dance Theater and former artistic director of AAADT's second company, Ailey 2.
+Troy Powell (born January 27, 1969, in Spanish Harlem), also known as Troy O'Neil Powell, is an American dancer, choreographer, educator, and director.
+He is a former principal dancer with the Alvin Ailey American Dance Theater and former artistic director of AAADT's second company, Ailey II.

-Powell was fired in July 2020 after an independent investigation into allegations of sexual abuse at the Ailey School concluded that he had engaged in "inappropriate communications" with students who were interested in joining the Ailey 2.
+Powell was fired in July 2020 after an independent investigation into allegations of sexual abuse at the Ailey School concluded that he had engaged in "inappropriate communications" with students who were interested in joining the Ailey II.